josh-collinsworth/joco-sveltekit/src/lib/content/posts/copilot.md

 I added this section post-publish because (thanks to some Mastodon comments) I realized I'd completely glossed over these issues, and others.

-That's not on purpose, or because I wanted to brush these issues aside.
-They're serious, and if I'm being honest, it sure seems like the world is a more just place without LLMs than with them, for all the reasons above.
+That's not on purpose.
+These issues are every bit as important, if not more so.
+And if I'm being honest, it sure seems like the world is a more just place without LLMs than with them, for all the reasons above.

 The accessibility-in-code angle is one I haven't seen discussed as much, however, and so I wanted to especially call attention to that in particular.